Web-n-Composite/crypto-hacks-list/README.md

-<p>The value of lost assets: 62 million US dollars.</p>
+**The value of lost assets: 62 million US dollars.**

 ![image](https://user-images.githubusercontent.com/114734003/206682965-76b74c7c-ae7e-46e9-86cd-7203066fcc07.png)

-<p>NiceHashis a cryptocurrency mining market that allows miners to rent out their hashrate to others.&nbsp;<a href="https://www.coindesk.com/62-million-gone-cryptocurrency-mining-market-nicehash-hacked"><u>Their payment system was compromised</u></a>&nbsp;&nbsp;, resulting in the content of users’ bitcoin wallets being stolen.&nbsp;The exact amount stolen has never been confirmed&nbsp;NiceHash, but it is believed to be4736 Bitcoin worth about&nbsp;<em>$62 million</em>&nbsp;at the time .&nbsp;This story ends on a happy note as&nbsp;&nbsp;<a href="https://news.bitcoin.com/nicehash-returns-60-of-coins-stolen-in-the-hack/"><u>NiceHash managed to return</u></a>60%&nbsp;the stolen funds to&nbsp;&nbsp;users .</p>
+NiceHash is a cryptocurrency mining market that allows miners to rent out their [hashrate to others](https://www.coindesk.com/62-million-gone-cryptocurrency-mining-market-nicehash-hacked).
+Their payment system was compromised, resulting in the content of users’ bitcoin wallets being stolen.
+The exact amount stolen has never been confirmed by NiceHash, but it is believed to be 4736 Bitcoin worth about $62 million at the time.
+This story [ends on a happy note as](https://news.bitcoin.com/nicehash-returns-60-of-coins-stolen-in-the-hack/) NiceHash managed to return 60%of the stolen funds to users.